Skip to content

 ]

-Post the JSON object for each individual client registration to the target Connect2id server.
+Post each client registration object individually to the target Connect2id server.
 Use the preferred_client_id and preferred_client_secret parameters to force the Connect2id server to not provision new client credentials (the default behaviour) but use the specified values instead.
-To do that simply replace all "client_id" JSON member keys with "preferred_client_id" and all "client_secret" keys with "preferred_client_secret" in the JSON.
+To do that simply replace all client_id JSON member keys with preferred_client_id and all client_secret keys with preferred_client_secret in the JSON.

 If the Connect2id server has a custom client secret codec it must allow an export of the secret value, in a way that can be understood when imported with preferred_client_secret.